 Hillary Clinton Calls for Repeal of Section 230

-WASHINGTON — Former Democratic presidential candidate, Secretary of State and First Lady Hillary Clinton gave an interview to CNN on Saturday as part of her campaign push on behalf of Kamala Harris, where she called for a total repeal of Section 230, known to digital rights activists as “the First Amendment of the internet.”
+WASHINGTON — Former Democratic presidential candidate, Secretary of State and First Lady Hillary Clinton has once again called for a total repeal of Section 230, known to digital rights activists as “the First Amendment of the internet.”

 Under Section 230, internet platforms that host and moderate user-generated content — including adult content — cannot generally be sued for that content.

-Speaking with CNN’s host Michael Smerconish, Clinton repeated her dislike for Section 230 protections, a stance she shares with numerous politicians of both parties, including both candidates in the 2020 presidential election.
-As XBIZ reported, both Donald Trump and Joe Biden openly and repeatedly advocated for the repeal of Section 230 during the 2020 campaign.
-Trump ultimately and unsuccessfully attempted to pass a repeal as an amendment to an unrelated bill during his chaotic lame-duck period between the election he lost and the Jan.
-6 insurrection.
+Speaking with CNN’s Michael Smerconish, Clinton repeated her long-held opposition to Section 230 protections, a stance she shares with numerous politicians of both parties, including both candidates in the last presidential election.
+As XBIZ reported, in 2020, both Donald Trump and Joe Biden repeatedly advocated for the repeal of Section 230 during that campaign.
+Trump ultimately attempted to push repeal through via an amendment to an unrelated bill during his chaotic lame-duck period, but was unsuccessful.

-In Saturday's interview, Clinton urged the upcoming federal administration to regulate social media based on legislation passed in California and New York, supposedly to protect minors from online harms.
+In Saturday’s interview, Clinton urged the next federal administration to regulate social media based on legislation passed in California and New York, aimed at protecting minors from online harms.

-Clinton deemed Section 230 — which has regulated internet speech since 1996, when her husband Bill Clinton was president — the product of an “overly simple view” that is not up to the challenges of current social media.
+Clinton deemed Section 230 — which has governed internet speech since 1996 — the product of an “overly simple view” that is not up to the challenges of current social media.

-“If the platforms, whether it’s Facebook or Twitter/X or Instagram or TikTok, whatever they are, if they don’t moderate and monitor the content, we lose total control,” Clinton offered, without specifying who if the “we” meant the political class of which she has been a member the vast majority of her life, the government, the two-party system, people in general or another unspecified collective.
+“If the platforms, whether it’s Facebook or Twitter/X or Instagram or TikTok, whatever they are, if they don’t moderate and monitor the content, we lose total control,” Clinton offered, without specifying who the “we” meant.

-Reason Magazine’s Elizabeth Nolan Brown commented that Clinton makes Section 230 protections “sound like some sort of aberration or anomaly.”
+Reason Magazine’s Elizabeth Nolan Brown commented that Clinton made Section 230 protections “sound like some sort of aberration or anomaly,” adding that many platforms are indeed “pass-throughs” for the speech of others.

 Brown also lambasted Clinton for making “the ridiculous but all too common suggestion that social media companies aren’t actively monitoring and moderating content.”